dhellmann/pymotw/PyMOTW/inspect/index.rst

 in a module, the methods of a class, etc. Let's start with the module-level details and work our way down to the function level.

-To determine how the interpreter will treat and load a file as a module, use getmoduleinfo().
-Pass a filename as the only argument, and the return value is a tuple including the module base name, the suffix of the file, the mode which will be used for reading the file, and the module type as defined in the imp module.
+To determine how the interpreter will treat and load a file as a module, use ``getmoduleinfo()``.
+Pass a filename as the only argument, and the return value is a tuple including the module base name, the suffix of the file, the mode that will be used for reading the file, and the module type as defined in the :mod:`imp` module.
 It is important to note that the function looks only at the file's name, and does not actually check if the file exists or try to read the file.

 .. include:: inspect_getmoduleinfo.py
     :literal: